vexxhost/atmosphere/roles/designate/README.md

 ### Pre-requisites

 You have to install a Bind9 server first, this is outside the scope of this document.
-You can review instructions on how to prepare the PowerDNS server through the [Designate](https://docs.openstack.org/designate/latest/admin/backends/bind9.html) documentation.
+You can review instructions on how to prepare the Bind9 server through the [Designate](https://docs.openstack.org/designate/latest/admin/backends/bind9.html) documentation.